alphagov/govuk-import-export-prototype/guidance/ah-import-veterinary-meds.markdown

 - [researcher](#research)
 - [wholesaler](#wholesale)

-[Question for fact check: do the rules for controlled drugs apply to all, not just WDICs as implied by the live content?]
+[Question for fact check: do the rules for controlled drugs apply to all, not just WDICs as implied by the live content - https://www.gov.uk/guidance/apply-for-a-certificate-to-import-a-veterinary-medicine-into-the-uk?]

 ##If you’re a veterinary surgeon
 {:#vet}